 History, tourist information, and nearby accommodation

-A quiet 17th century house acting as the showpiece setting for a spectacular collection of paintings and ceramics, with works by Breughel, El Greco, and Holbein.
-Of particular note are the beautiful terraced gardens, leading down to an 18th century lake.
+Upton House is a quiet 17th-century historic house acting as the showpiece setting for a spectacular collection of paintings and ceramics, with works by Breughel, El Greco, and Holbein.
+Of particular note are the beautiful terraced gardens, leading down to an 18th-century lake.

 Upton House was begun in 1695, and the external appearance of the main house is much as it appeared then.
 It is approached by a long tree-lined drive leading to a small courtyard where the front entry presents a classical outline.
 It is when you enter the house that you see the major transition at Upton House, for the interiors were heavily remodelled in the 1930s in Art Deco style by the Bearsted family, who made their money with the Shell Oil company.